 Bill H.338 proposes amendments to Vermont's unemployment compensation laws, specifically addressing disqualifications related to labor disputes.
 The bill allows striking workers to receive unemployment benefits under certain conditions.
-It modifies the existing law by removing the previous stipulation that disqualified individuals from receiving benefits if their unemployment was due to a labor dispute at their workplace.
-Instead, it introduces new provisions that state no disqualification will apply if the individual is not involved in the labor dispute, if the work stoppage is solely due to a lockout by the employer, or after the first 14 days of unemployment due to a labor dispute, provided that the employer has not hired replacement workers during that period.
+It modifies the existing law by removing the previous stipulation that disqualified individuals from receiving benefits if their unemployment was due to a work stoppage caused by a labor dispute.
+Instead, it introduces new provisions that specify no disqualification will apply if the individual is not involved in the dispute, if the work stoppage is solely due to a lockout by the employer, or after the first 14 days of unemployment due to a labor dispute, provided that the employer has not hired replacement workers during that period.

-Additionally, the bill clarifies that the waiting period for benefits does not apply if the employer engages replacement workers, ensuring that striking employees can access support more readily.
-The act is set to take effect upon passage, reflecting a significant shift in how unemployment compensation is handled for workers involved in labor disputes in Vermont.
+Additionally, the bill clarifies that the waiting period for benefits does not apply if the employer engages replacement workers, ensuring that striking workers can access unemployment compensation more readily.
+The act is set to take effect upon passage, reflecting a significant shift in how unemployment benefits are administered in the context of labor disputes in Vermont.

 Statutes affected: